LikithaTummapudi/Predicting-price-of-pre-owned-cars/README.md

 Scikit-learn

-Matplotlib / Seaborn (for visualization)
+Matplotlib / Seaborn

-🚀 How to Run the Project
+## 🚀 How to Run the Project

-Clone this repository:
+1️⃣ Clone the repository
 git clone <your-repository-link>

+2️⃣ Download the dataset

-Download the dataset from the Google Drive link above.
+Download the dataset from the link above.

+3️⃣ Place the dataset

-Place the dataset file inside the project directory.
+Place the dataset file inside the project directory (for example, in a data/ folder).

-Run the Jupyter Notebook or Python script:
+4️⃣ Run the project
 python filename.py

+or open the Jupyter Notebook and run all cells.

-📌 Key Insights
+## 📌 Key Insights

-Handling missing data significantly impacts model performance.
+Handling missing values significantly affects prediction performance.

-Random Forest generally performs better due to its ability to model complex relationships.
+Random Forest generally outperforms Linear Regression.

-Imputation often preserves predictive power compared to simply dropping data.
+Imputation often yields better results than dropping data.

-📬 Future Improvements

-Hyperparameter tuning

-Feature engineering

-Cross-validation

-Trying advanced models (XGBoost, Gradient Boosting)